 Want to get more familiar with the Pure1 REST API?
 Download our brand new Pure1 Postman collection and start testing the 100+ (and growing!) sample requests we have put together.
 Then put it to good use in your Python applications with the Pure Python client and in your PowerShell scripts with the Pure1 PowerShell module.
-Go developers, we got your back too with the Pure Storage Go library.
+Go developers, we got your back with the Pure Storage Pure1 Go library as well!

 This blog post series on the Pure1® REST API is divided into 3 parts:

 Why do Pure Storage customers love us so much?
 Beyond technical prowesses, customers are human beings and as such, they relish personal attention.
 Pure1, our storage management SaaS service, allows us to deliver peace of mind, customized care and proactive support – at scale.
 How do we do so?

 The minute a FlashArray™ or FlashBlade™ appliance is connected to the Internet, it starts sending live metadata and logs to Pure1.
 This provides two major benefits to our customers: not only does it allow them to have a single pane of glass of all their Pure Storage appliances wherever they are at any point in time, but it also allows us to make usage and health predictions based on AI/ML algorithms powering Pure1 Meta™.
 Using these predictions, we can proactively notify our customers of preventive actions we suggest they take.
 Along with the high quality of the products we ship, this proactive support experience drives our very high customer satisfaction, which is consistently and independently validated by our superior Net Promoter Score (one of the highest in our industry).

 While GUIs (Graphical User Interfaces) are visually appealing and actionable to administrators, they can only go so far in delivering value in an API-connected world.
 Today, we are delighted to announce that Pure1 can now fulfill the needs of administrators and developers alike.